jcampos8782/HelloWebApi/README.md

 # HelloWebApi

 This is a sample .NET Core web API application for experimenting with .NET microservices running via docker/kubernetes on AWS.

 #### Future Enhancements

+* Configuration - Using Consul & Vault for configuration and secrets.
 * Tests! - Unit testing is important!
 * Terraform - Deploy to AWS EKS and RDS with Terraform
 * Logging/Monitoring - Add logging and monitoring to an ELK (Elasticsearch, Logstash, Kibana) stack